 Michael joined Cavalluzzo as an associate in 2018 after articling with the firm.
 He practices primarily in the areas of Labour Law, Human Rights, and Professional Regulation/Discipline.

 Michael is a graduate of Osgoode Hall Law School.
 During his time at Osgoode Hall he received several awards recognizing academic distinction and significant contributions to the law school, including the Dean's Gold Key Award, the Wendy Babcock Social Justice Award, the F.W.
 Minkler Prize, and the Osgoode Hall Law Journal Prize.
 Throughout law school Michael was a member of Osgoode Hall Law Journal, being elected Managing Editor in his final year, and a research assistant in the areas of labour and employment law.
-In addition, Michael completed an internship in India working on policy issues to address child labour practices.
+In addition, Michael completed an internship in Bengaluru, India working on policy issues to address child labour practices.